spiral/docs/odm/oop.md

 Compositions is one of the most powerful features within the ODM component.
 This functionality provides the ability to nest multiple models inside each other.
 It can also be combined with inheritance and atomic operations.

 #### DocumentEntity
-Before we will jump to compositions, let's review class `DocumentEntity`, such class is very similar to `Document` by it's definition (in a fact, it's `Document` parent) but it does not provide ActiveRecord like functionality which makes it perfect candicate to be embedded.
-To create `DocumentEntity` model, we have to execute command "create:entity profile -f biography:text -f facebookUID:int", generated entity looks exacly the same as other Documents and can be configured same way:
+Before we jump to compositions, let's first review the class `DocumentEntity`.
+This class is very similar to `Document` (in fact, it's `Document` parent) but it does not provide the ActiveRecord like functionality which makes it perfect a candicate to be embedded.
+To create the `DocumentEntity` model, we have to execute the command "create:entity profile -f biography:text -f facebookUID:int".
+The generated entity looks exactly the same as the other Documents and can be configured the same way:

 ```php
 class Profile extends DocumentEntity